bamorim/exchema_jsonish/README.md

-# ExchemaJSON
+# ExchemaJSONish

-Exchema JSON provides a JSON Representation that is useful for Serializing/Deserializing when used in conjunction with exchema_coercion.
+Exchema JSONish provides a JSON-like Representation that is useful for Serialization/Deserialization when used in conjunction with [ExchemaCoercion][exchema-coercion].

+Why JSONish?
+Because the idea here is not to encode something to JSON, but instead to a intermediary representation that is like JSON, but you could use to encode it to Messagepack, Avro, JSON, JSONB, etc.

+The idea is that JSONish is a datatype in Elixir that contains only the accepted types in JSON, that is, a JSONish object can be either a string, a number, a map from string to JSONish or a list of JSONish objects.

+With this library you can encode all default Exchema types to that JSONish representation and then you could use any encoder to transform it to a wire format.

+That is also an Exchema Type that you can use to check if some value follows the JSONish requirements.

 ## Basic Usage